Join Our Team

 - Demonstrated interest in and commitment to civil rights, gender equity, and social justice

-- A record of strong academic performance and excellent legal research and writing skills
+- A record of strong academic interests and participation and excellent legal research and writing skills

-- Connection to and familiarity with issues affecting women and girls of color, low-paid and immigrant workers, LGBTQ people, and others who routinely face discrimination and other systematic deprivation of their civil rights
+- Connection to and familiarity with issues affecting women and girls of color, low-paid and immigrant workers, LGBTQI+ individuals, and/or others who routinely face discrimination and other systematic deprivation of their civil rights

 - Strong organizational, project and time management skills, including demonstrated capacity to manage and prioritize competing projects and deadlines